Supereg/homebridge-http-switch/README.md

 **stateless switch** or a **reverse-stateless switch**.
 **This is not possible with a normal stateful switch.**

-Blow are two example configurations of an stateless switch with three urls.
+Below are two example configurations of an stateless switch with three urls.
 One is using simple string array and the other is using simple urlObject arrays.

 ```json